An Essential Tool To Help You Learn Jazz

 Have a blast with this and I hope you get as much musical knowledge out of it as I have.

 I’d love to hear about your musical discoveries.
 Who are you going to metaphorically “take a lesson with today”?
-Please leave a comment below and let us know who you’ll be transcribing.
-Let’s learn from each other
+Please leave a comment below and let us know who you’ll be transcribing with your music transcription software.
+Let’s learn from each other 🙂

 Also if you’re new here please subscribe to the mailing list to receive free jazz lessons in your inbox.